-As Board President, Lina brings 25 years of experience in the nonprofit sector, with a particular emphasis in philanthropy.
-Most recently, Lina was the Vice President of Program at the Connecticut Health Foundation, and prior to that she was at the Liberty Hill Foundation where she served as Director of Grantmaking for nine years.
+Lina brings over 25 years of experience in the nonprofit sector, with a particular emphasis in grantmaking.
+Lina is a philanthropic consultant for the Guillermo J. Valenzuela Foundation and is responsible for strategically distributing resources towards the improvement of women's health in the Inland Empire.
+From 2010 to 2014, Lina was the Vice President of Program at the Connecticut Health Foundation, and prior to that she was at the Liberty Hill Foundation where she served as Director of Grantmaking for nine years.
 She has extensive experience in program development and implementation, governance, and strategic planning.
 She has served on various boards including Asia Americans/Pacific Islanders in Philanthropy and Funders for LGBTQ Issues.
-Lina’s experience as a nonprofit leader will help AWBW build its capacity to work with new program partners.
-Also, she will serve on the Board Affairs Committee to provide strategic advice on the development of our board.
+Lina has been on the board of AWBW since 2014, including a two year term (2017-19) as President.